jutkko/copy-pasta/README.md

 having used the confidential content in `copy-pasta`.

 # Installation
 Looking good?
+Can't wait to hack with `copy-pasta`?
 There are two ways to install `copy-pasta`.
 Using go, do the following setup on the two machines you want to `copy-pasta`

 ```
 go get github.com/jutkko/copy-pasta